Job costing for construction

 Calculate a cost for direct materials like wood, steel and electrical wiring, then add indirect materials like fasteners and caulking.
 Make sure equipment hire is covered here too.
 You might also charge a margin on these materials to cover things like delivery and wastage.

 You’ll need to charge an overhead to account for depreciation of equipment, and for other business expenses like office rental and administration.
 These costs don’t directly relate to the job so this step is an approximation rather than a calculation.
-Many builders work out the overhead by adding 10 percent to each job – but each business is different.
+Many builders work out the overhead by adding a percentage to each job – but each business is different.
 It’s best to have an accountant help you find out how you should treat overheads.

 Job costing software